SirZenith/mongosh.nvim/doc/mongosh-nvim.md

 - Build operation for an execute buffer is to run its content as mongosh script.
-- Refresh operation for an execution result buffer is to run content of the buffer that created it again, and update execution result to itself.
-If such buffer no longer exists, execution will use script of last successful run cached in buffer meta.
+- Refresh operation for an execution result buffer is to run script of last successful run cached in buffer meta, if no such cache were found, content of the buffer that created it will be used.

 ## Edit